WINTER IS COMING... WHEEL ALIGNMENT SERVICE AT WESTGATE AUTO REPAIR IN ROCHESTER

 According to a recent NAPA article, a worn or damaged axle assembly on the front will make a clunking sound during low speed turns – often just when turning one way.
 A worn rear axle also makes noise, but may be more difficult for the driver to hear.
 Also, if you see any oily leaks around your wheels, have it checked out.

 If you have a bad axle assembly, Westgate Auto Repair can make the repair.
 It is often more cost effective to replace an axle assembly than it is to take it apart and rebuilt it.

 If you are hearing strange sounds coming from your front or rear wheel area, have Westgate Auto Repair inspect your vehicle.
 We can determine if it is an axle problem, or perhaps a worn steering, suspension, or brake component.read more

 When is it time to add or replace the refrigerant?
 You could be proactive and have it done before you experience problems.

-Once any repairs are made, refrigerant is added.
+credit: NAPA Service Assist Once any repairs are made, refrigerant is added.
 At the same time, special oil is added to the system.
 This oil cools and lubricates various components as it circulates along with the refrigerant.
 If you have a refrigerant leak, you also have an oil leak – and it’s that both be replenished for proper function and protection of your A/C system.